Prajwal-S-6/Spring-Certification-Path/module-07/SpringBoot/example11/README.md

 * Some of the endpoints provided out of the box are: auditevents, info, health, metrics, loggers, env, sessions, threaddump, shutdown etc
+* All are enabled by default except shutdown.
+* We can change the default enabled endpoint using:
+   **management.endpoints.enabled-by-default**=false

 ---
  * Actuator endpoints can be accessed via Http(Web) or JMX.